Homemade Tire Shine or Commercial Tire Shine – Which Is Better? [VIDEO]

-Certain auto detailing products do not always have to be purchased from shops because you can opt for their homemade substitutes.
+Certain auto detailing products do not always have to be purchased from shops.
+You can opt for their homemade substitutes.
 Tire shine is a good example of this.
 For many vehicle owners the biggest reservation about using commercial tire shine is the cost, so homemade tire shine might seem like a good alternative.
 But which product will give the best shine and protection for your tires?
 Let’s evaluate both of them.

 The most common household product used as tire shine is oil – castor, lemon, vegetable, olive, baby oil, and even brake fluid.
 Natural oils like castor and lemon are said to nourish the rubber without drying it.
 Furthermore, oil will give your tires a wet, glossy look much like solvent-based tire shine.
 However, the stickiness of oil will result in your tires attracting even more dirt than usual.
 The result is hard to clean grime and dirt coated tires in less than a week.
 Also, after dabbing the tires with oil if you do not wipe off the excess product, it can sling on to other parts.
 For instance, a product like brake fluid can do a lot of damage to the paint.
 Another negative of using oil is it does not provide UV protection to your tires, while water-based commercial tire shine have agents that block UV rays.